nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](images/SaveDiagram.png)

 How the `save` functionality works:
-1. When the `save` method is called, `StorageFile` constructs a new `File` object using the configured `DEFAULT_FILE_PATH` (see Step 2 in diagram).
+1. When the `save` method is called, `StorageFile` constructs a new `File` object using the configured `DEFAULT_FILE_PATH`.
-2. Checks for the presence of the `File` object on the local system and creates the `data` directory and `.txt` file if required (see Steps 4-5 in diagram).
+2. The presence of the `File` object on the local system is checked.
+The `data` directory and `slamData.txt` file wil be created if they are absent.
-3. For each `Member` in the provided `memberRoster`, the `encodeMemebersList` method will be called to parse each member and its respective member into an overall `ArrayList<String>` and return this (see Steps 6-7 in diagram).
+3. The `Member` objects in the provided `memberRoster` will be encoded into a list of `String` objects via the `encodeMemebersList` method.
-4. For each `Event` in the provided `eventsList`, the `encodeEventsList` method will be called to parse each event and its respective tasks into an overall `ArrayList<String>` and return this (see Steps 8-9 in diagram).
+4. The `Event` objects in the provided `eventCatalog` along with their respective lists of `Task` objects will be encoded into a list of `String` objects via `encodeEventsList`.
-5. The `writeToFile` method will be called to write the two returned `ArrayList<String>` into the `.txt` save file locally for future uses of the program (see Steps 10-11 in diagram).
+5. The `writeToFile` method will be called to write the encoded lists of `String` data into the `.txt` save file locally for future uses of the program.

 #### Load Functionality

 ![](images/LoadDiagram.png)

 How the `load` functionality works:
-1. When the `load` method is called, `StorageFile` constructs a new `File` object using the configured `DEFAULT_FILE_PATH` (see Step 2 in diagram).
+1. When the `loadSaveFile` method is called, `StorageFile` constructs a new `File` object using the configured `DEFAULT_FILE_PATH`.
-2. If the detected line contains data regarding a `Member` or `Event` object, the `StorageFile` instance will decode and construct the `Member` and `Event` objects, adding them to `MemberRoster` and `EventCatalog` respectively (see Steps 4-7 in diagram)
+2. The returned `File` object will then be parsed into an `ArrayList<String>` of `encodedLines` through the `getStringsFromFile` method.
-3. If the detected line contains data regarding a `Task` object:
+3. If the detected line contains data regarding a `Member` or `Event` object, the `StorageFile` instance will decode and construct the `Member` and `Event` objects, adding them to the global `MemberRoster` and `EventCatalog` respectively.
-   1. The `StorageFile` instance will get the previously added event (see Step 8 in diagram) and save it as an `Event` variable `currEvent`
+4. If the detected line contains data regarding a `Task` object:
-   2. The current encoded line will be decoded to construct a new `task:Task` object (see Step 10-11 in diagram).
+   1. The `decodedTask` object will be decoded from the respective line and returned via `decodeTaskFromString`.
-   3. The past added event will be set to the `event` attribute of the new `task`, and the `task` will be added to the list of tasks in `currEvent`.
-The `task` will also be assigned to `Member` objects in `MemberRoster` if the `Member` objects are assigned to the `task` (bidirectional association) (see Steps 12-13 in diagram).
+   2. The `decodedTask` will be added to the `Event` object's list of tasks within the global `eventCatalog`.

-The `load` functionality asserts the following based on **SLAM**'s core design principles:
+   3. `Member` objects in the global `memberRoster` that this `decodedTask` contains will also have their list of tasks updated to contain this `decodedTask`.

-- No tasks can exist without a member assigned to it, but a member can exist without an assigned task.
-As such, member objects will be first created and added to the roster when loading ([refer to Save functionality to understand how this is achieved](#save-functionality)).
+>💡 When decoding an invalid line (possibly from unwanted edits to `slamData.txt` by the user), `loadSaveFile` will throw an appropriate exception and provide feedback regarding the invalid line to the user.

 ## Product scope
 ### Target user profile